Whether you've run out of your shaving cream or are merely looking for something new to try, there are plenty of shaving alternatives that can help.

 Aloe Leaf Juice

-When summer is in full swing, we see Aloe vera in every other product.
-It can be found in the lotion, it can be found in the soap, it's everywhere.
+When summer is in full swing, we see Aloe Vera in every other product.
+It can be found in lotion, it can be found in soap, it's everywhere.
 The reason why it is so "fan-favorite" is because of the fact that it acts as a perfect ingredient to reduce the effects of sunburn.
 If you can find it in the original form (thick jelly-like texture) or aloe leaf juice, you can add it to your shaving regimen as well.